Pant/nextcloudpi-readthedocs/How-to-install-NextCloudPi.md

 ### Enable SSH (optional)

-Secure shell (SSH) provides a powerfull command line based text interface to configure NCP for experts, and is not needed to just use NCP.
+Secure shell (SSH) provides a powerful command line based text interface to configure NCP for experts, and is not needed to just use NCP.

 #### Before the first run